 After analyzing the results of these three studies, Franses found the average age of peak creativity to be 42 years old.
 In terms of life span, each of the few hundred creatives studied had already lived roughly 61%—or around two-thirds—of their lives when they produced their most influential works.
 While Franses's studies focus on a highly specific coterie of creative individuals, his findings lend legitimacy to the idea that creative genius can be developed throughout a lifetime, rather than peaking in your early 20s (looking at you, Mark Zuckerberg).

 What do you think of these findings?
-Share your thoughts with us, and shop our wall art edit to inspire creativity in your space.
+Share your thoughts with us.